-Most practices and techniques used by SEO agency and even the best SEO companies in most regions of the world, include Australia SEO agencies over the last 10 years have gradually became obsolete.
+Most practices and techniques used by Local SEO agencies and even the best SEO companies in most regions of the world, include Australia SEO agencies over the last 10 years have gradually became obsolete.
 Search engines have constantly been changed the rules to meet more expectations of users, so also have SEO agencies learned the new rules and have adjusted their approach accordingly.

 SERP features, as they are known, have been added to Google’s search results pages in a variety of innovative ways.

 - Paid advertising and featured snippets are just a few of the SERP elements to look out for.

 - People Also Ask boxes.

 - Knowledge panel

 These features of results display to users have now been the target for SEO content integration.
 It is either an SEO agency grows in it’s approach for content marketing and optimisation or be left in forgotten page of no traction.
 And Google is always introducing new features.
 When just one Knowledge Graph result could be shown on a search engine results page (SERP), they tried “zero-result SERPs,” a phenomenon in which the SERP only showed the opportunity to “see more results.”